Murder of Suzanne Marie Collins: Abduction and murder

 On the evening of July 11, 1985, Suzanne Marie Collins was abducted while jogging on the base, and was taken to nearby Edmund Orgill Park.
 There, the kidnapper severely beat Collins, fracturing her skull, before repeatedly shoving a tree limb up her vagina with enough force to penetrate her abdomen and tear one of her lungs.
 The autopsy would state that Collins died from blunt force trauma to the head and internal hemorrhaging from the tree limb.
 The kidnapper then ditched the body and fled the scene.

 Two Marines jogging near where Collins was abducted heard her scream and ran toward the sound.
 However, as they reached the scene, they saw a car leaving the area.
 They reported to base security and accompanied officers on a tour of the base, looking for the car.
 Unsuccessful, they returned to their barracks, but soon the Marines were called back to the security office.
 There they identified a car which belonged to a man named Sedley Alley.
 The car had also been stopped by officers.
 While being questioned, Alley and his wife gave statements to the base security personnel accounting for their whereabouts.
 The security personnel were satisfied with Alley's story, and Alley and his wife returned to their on-base housing.
 The two Marine witnesses returned to the security office shortly after Alley and his wife departed.
 The Marines disputed the couple's version of events, citing that the loud, distinct sounds made by the muffler on Alley's car matched those sounds they had heard prior to and during Collins' abduction.
 The security personnel indicated that since no one had yet been reported missing, there was nothing more that could be done.
 The Marines were thanked for their assistance and told to return to their barracks.

 Collins' body was discovered the next morning by sheriff's deputies, after her roommate reported her missing.
-Clothes, including a man's red underwear were found close by.
+Clothes, including a man's red underwear, were found close by.
 When word got to the base of the murder, Alley was immediately arrested by military police.
 He voluntarily gave a statement to the police, admitting to having killed Collins but gave a substantially false account of the circumstances of the killing.
 He claimed that his wife Lynne went to a Tupperware party, which had angered him.
 He drank two six-packs of beer and a bottle of wine.
 He told authorities that he had gone out for more liquor when his car accidentally hit Collins as she jogged near the air base.
 He also claimed he accidentally killed the young woman when she fell on a screwdriver he was holding as he was trying to help her.
+He said he had inserted the tree branch into her vagina postmortem to make it look like she was raped and murdered.
 However, an autopsy revealed that her skull had been fractured as the result of suffering repeated beatings, there were no screwdriver wounds, and no wounds consistent with being hit by a car.